Nongqawuse

 Nongqawuse (/xh/; c.
-1841 – 1898) was a Xhosa prophet.
+1841 – 1898) was a Xhosa prophetess.
 Her prophecies resulted in a millenarian belief that culminated in the Xhosa cattle-killing and famine of 1856–1857, in what is now Eastern Cape, South Africa.

 Early life

 Nongqawuse was born in 1841 near the Gxarha River in independent Xhosaland but close to the border of the recently established colony of British Kaffraria in Eastern Cape South Africa.
 She was Xhosa.
 Little is known of Nongqawuse's parents, as they died when she was young.
 According to historian Jeffrey B. Peires, Nongqawuse stated in a deposition that "Mhlakaza was my uncle ... my father's name Umhlanhla of the Kreli tribe.
 He died when I was young."
 Nongqawuse’s parents died during the Waterkloof campaigns of the Eighth Frontier War (1850–1853).

 Nongqawuse is believed to have been quite conscious and aware of the tensions between the Xhosa and the Cape Colony.
 During this period, Xhosa lands were being encroached upon by European settlers.
 The orphaned Nongqawuse was raised by her uncle Mhlakaza, who was the son of a counsellor of Xhosa King Sarili kaHintsa.

 Mhlakaza was a religious man, a Xhosa spiritualist, who left Xhosaland after his mother's death and spent time in the Cape Colony, where he became familiar with Christianity.
 He returned to Xhosaland in 1853.
 Mhlakaza was to have a major influence in Nongqawuse's life, acting as an interpreter and organiser of her visions.